 As you may already know, we’ve been fans of CIT Bank for quite a while.
-They’ve offered some of the best online savings accounts, money markets, and CDs for the last several years.
+For years, they have offered some of the best online savings accounts, money markets, and CDs for the last several years.

-With that said, over the last few months, I was a bit disappointed to see rates on their Premier High Yield Savings Account not keeping up with other rate increases.
+With that said, I was pretty disappointed when the interest rate on their Premier High Yield Savings Account failed to keep up with rate increases from other banks.
 Little did I know that they were working on something even better.

 At a Glance – CIT Bank Savings Builder